TNovalis/FiveM-ServerManager/README.md

 ```
 This will set the server path, making it easier to create servers.

-If you want features such as the server automatically restarting after crashing, you need to use `fsm schedue:run`
+If you want features such as the server automatically restarting after crashing, you need to use `fsm schedule:run`
 This is easy to setup.

 All you need to do is put the following into your cron: